Sales Tax Simplification in Alaska

 TTR's GIS Sales Tax Lookup System provides up-to-date tax rates and accurate taxability rules (whether something is taxable or exempt) for anywhere in Alaska, with an Application Programming Interface (API) to automate looking up this information.

 TTR, The Tax Research Company, provides everything sales, use, and transaction tax related.
-Access to tax laws, a best in class research system, the most accurate tax rates and taxability rules available anywhere; with 10,000 companies and counting, TTR has become a "best practice" in the area of sales, use, and transaction tax.
+Access to tax laws, a best in class research system, the most accurate tax rates and taxability rules available anywhere; with thousands of companies and counting, TTR has become a "best practice" in the area of sales, use, and transaction tax.
 TTR also provides software solutions for companies and governments.
 TTR's revolutionary Artificial Intelligence Enabled Exemption Certificate Management System (ECMS), Tax Automation software, and proprietary nationwide GIS Tax Rate System allow businesses and states to Get Tax Right.
 To learn more, visit www.ttrus.com.

 Does My Company Need to Register to Collect Sales Tax in Alaska?